8 Home Remedies For Bronchitis | How To Prevent & When To Worry

 Research confirms that a warm drink can help combat most of the symptoms of cold and flu, like a runny nose, headache, sore throat, and more (11).
 Since bronchitis is often caused by the same virus that causes cold and flu and shares symptoms, drinking warm fluids may be one of the easiest home remedies for bronchitis.

 Honey has anti-microbial, anti-inflammatory, and antioxidant properties, which make it a great natural option for bronchitis treatment.
 It is often claimed to be effective in providing relief to patients with asthma.
+Plus, if you are wondering how to stop coughing, honey is your best bet.
 In a study conducted on children, oral consumption of honey was found to be the most effective at reducing cough and providing relief when taken before bedtime ( 12), (13).
 Add honey to ginger or turmeric tea or simply have a spoonful for quick relief from the cough that accompanies bronchitis.

 Research suggests that ginger may have an anti-inflammatory effect and reduce the severity of bronchitis symptoms (14).
+It also works as a great home remedy for phlegm (mucus).
 You can make a soothing cup of ginger tea by boiling ginger in water for five minutes.
 You can also chew on a piece of raw ginger dipped in honey.
 Alternatively, use ginger in your food, especially stir-fries or soups.

 Turmeric is a rich source of antioxidants, which can support your immune function (15), (16).
 Additionally, it has anti-inflammatory properties.
 A study comparing the anti-inflammatory effects of turmeric, ginger and a commonly prescribed drug found that turmeric had more anti-inflammatory potential than the other two ( 17).
 These properties of turmeric may help alleviate the symptoms of bronchitis and help in faster recovery.
+It is also a great home remedy for asthma.
 To take turmeric as one of the natural home remedies for bronchitis, use grated fresh turmeric root to make a tea or add sliced turmeric to your salad.
 You can also use powdered turmeric in your fried egg, stir-fries, chicken stew, or bone broths.

 Garlic for bronchitis is an effective option, especially if you have a case of viral infection-related bronchitis.
 An animal study shows that garlic can significantly inhibit the growth of a coronavirus called infectious bronchitis virus (IBV) that causes bronchitis.
 While further studies are needed to prove the effect on humans, this throws light on garlic’s potential antimicrobial activity (18).
 It is best if you can have raw garlic.
 To temper the taste a little, you can dip a clove of peeled garlic in honey and chew on it.
 If that seems a little too unappetizing, you can add minced garlic to any stir-fries, pasta, noodles, soup, dips, or salads to get its benefits.

-Steam inhalation is a traditional home remedy for cold and flu.
+Steam inhalation is a traditional home remedy for colds and flu.
+It is also a great home remedy for chest congestion.
 It can help break up mucus and clear the sinuses.
 A study found that the efficacy of steam inhalation with holy basil oil or leaves is more effective in providing relief from cough and congestion than steam alone (19).
 Add a handful to boiling water and let it steep for a minute off the heat.
 Then put a towel over your head and inhale the vapor.
 If you are using the oil, add a few drops to the bowl of water and inhale.

 Long pepper is widely used in Ayurveda and traditional medicines as a rejuvenator for issues related to the lungs, such as cough, asthma, and bronchitis.
 It is also helpful for removing phlegm.
 Research suggests that piperine, one of the primary active constituents of long pepper, has potent anti-inflammatory properties which may be responsible for its benefits in bronchitis (20).
 You can take half a teaspoon of long pepper powder mixed with honey twice or thrice daily for relief from bronchitis symptoms.